 Harvest your broccoli sooner rather than later.
 You don’t want the plant to bolt!
 The head should be tight, stiff, and fully colored.
 Usually, it will be fist-sized or larger, but this varies with the variety.

 Cut into the stem 4-6” below the head (or further down if you want to eat the stem as well).
 You can also harvest the leaves and eat them as you would collard greens.
 Opened flowers and seed pods can also be eaten, usually as a garnish or sprinkled in salads.
-Harvest in the morning, when the weather is cooler, and move the heads from garden to fridge as soon as possible.
+You should be harvesting broccoli in the morning, when the weather is cooler, and move the heads from garden to fridge as soon as possible.

-Most varieties will send out shoots after harvest which could give you a second crop, so leave the plant in the ground for a while.
-These shoots will be smaller than the original head, but are just as tasty!
-Make sure you leave enough stem and leaves so that the shoots can grow.
+Most varieties will send out shoots after harvest, which could give you a second spring or fall crop, so leave the plant in the ground for a while after you’re done harvesting broccoli.
+These shoots will be smaller than the original head but are just as tasty!
+Make sure you leave enough stem and leaves so that the shoots can grow broccoli again.

-You can store the broccoli head in the fridge, unwashed, for 3-5 days.
+After you’ve finished harvesting broccoli, you can store the broccoli head in the fridge, unwashed, for 3-5 days.
 If long-term storage is more your style, blanch and freeze the heads for up to 12 months.
-When blanching, you’ll want to slightly undercook them so they don’t turn mushy when thawed.
+When blanching, you’ll want to slightly undercook them, so they don’t turn mushy when thawed.
 As with any vegetable, the sooner you eat it, the better the quality.

 As we mentioned, broccoli growing is pretty simple.
 Still, you need to be aware of the potential problems that could make the process less than simple.
 Here’s a quick guide to what you should be on the lookout for.